haskoin/haskoin-core/docs/haskoin-api.markdown

 Authentication with the server is handled by signing every HTTP request using an HMAC token authentication scheme.
-You can disable authentication by removing the token and secret values for the server configuration file.
+You can disable authentication by removing the token and secret values from the server configuration file.

 Using an HMAC token authentication scheme allows for stateless authentication as every request contains all the necessary information to authenticate itself.
 As the full URL, request body and non-reusable nonce is signed in a request, it prevents both CORS and replay attacks.
-A 3rd trying to modify any part of the request body will invalidate the signature and the request altogether.
+A third party trying to modify any part of the request body will invalidate the signature and the request altogether.
 HMAC token authentication is also safe against common cookie-based attacks (CLRF).

 In an HMAC token authentication scheme, the client and the server share a common secret which is identified by a token.
 The secret is shared between